 Though there is some advertising on the blog, this is all done by the Mothering staff and advertisers must adhere to Mothering’s strict code of conduct.
 You’ll never see an ad for a plastic diaper or a can of formula on Mothering’s site.

-I went to BlogHer looking forward to learning more about blogging, meeting other bloggers, and understanding the role of social media in today’s changing ecosphere.
-Though I did attend a couple of excellent panels (most notably the one with Beth Terry on blogging and activism and the one with SheWrite’s founder Kamy Wicoff on social media and book publicity), I came away feeling dismayed by BlogHer.
+I went to BlogHer 2010 looking forward to learning more about blogging, meeting other bloggers, and understanding the role of social media in today’s changing ecosphere.
+I did attend a couple of excellent panels, most notably the one with Beth Terry on blogging and activism and the one with SheWrite’s founder Kamy Wicoff on social media and book publicity.
+But I came away feeling dismayed by BlogHer 2010.

 As Beth Terry detailed in her post, the sponsor list included some really unconscionable companies and the organizers of BlogHer did a lamentably good job greenwashing the event.